Refuhr/2dsxlusbc/INSTALLATION.md

 ![port](https://github.com/Refuhr/2dsxlusbc/blob/main/images/port.jpg)

-Now take a heat gun, heat up the the pads and carefully use  tweezers to get the port out (optionally: I used some Kepton Tape to protect the other components).
+Now take a heat gun, heat up the pads and carefully use  tweezers to get the port out (optionally: I used some Kapton Tape to protect the other components).

 ![port removed](https://github.com/Refuhr/2dsxlusbc/blob/main/images/port-removed.jpg)